Skip to content

 The full review

-Leaning on 6% geraniol, this plant-based spray lands as recommended with caveats for buyers set on a botanical formula.
-Its strengths are a solid evidence pillar (3 of 5 claims strong) and good transparency, with the full formula including 12 inerts accounted for.
-The score is held back by safety, driven by high skin-sensitization risk from geraniol at 6.00% and high irritation risk from clove oil at 0.40%, plus a pregnancy caution, so a patch test is wise.
-Complete protection models at 1 to 2 hours, useful for an evening out but with frequent reapplication the norm.
-The label states no fixed duration and directs continuous reapplication, which is honest about how briefly botanicals like these hold up.
-The glycerin and sunflower oil base feels soft on skin.
+Leaning on 6% geraniol, this plant-based spray lands as recommended with caveats for buyers set on a botanical, helped by clean transparency (the full formula including 12 inerts is disclosed) and a decent claims audit (3 of 5 strong).
+Complete protection models at 1 to 2 hours against both mosquitoes and ticks, genuinely useful for a cookout or an evening out, though reapplication every couple of hours is the norm.
+The drag is on skin safety: geraniol (6.00%) carries a high sensitization risk and clove oil (0.40%) adds an irritation risk, plus a pregnancy caution, so a patch test is wise.
+The label states no fixed duration and directs continuous reapplication, honest about how briefly botanicals like these hold up.
+The glycerin and sunflower oil base feels soft and smells pleasant.

 Scorecard